Traditionally, typical family sizes could be quite

 large, with three

-or four generations usually living together under the same roof.
+or four generations usually living together under one roof.
 Because infant

 mortality was high and a big family was thought of as a blessing,

-having many children was the desired option.
+having many children was desired.
 However, as the

 country underwent rapid industrialization